spring-cloud/spring-cloud-dataflow/README.md

 * [Lattice](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-module-deployers/spring-cloud-data-module-deployer-lattice)
 * [Cloud Foundry](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-module-deployers/spring-cloud-data-module-deployer-cloudfoundry)

-The [REST API](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-rest) is provided by an executable Spring Boot application that is profile aware, so that the proper implementation of the Module Deployer SPI will be instantiated based on the environment within which the Admin application itself is running.
+The [Admin](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-admin) provides a REST API and UI.
+It is an executable Spring Boot application that is profile aware, so that the proper implementation of the Module Deployer SPI will be instantiated based on the environment within which the Admin application itself is running.

-The [Shell](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-shell) connects to that REST API and supports a DSL that simplifies the process of defining a stream and managing its lifecycle.
+The [Shell](https://github.com/spring-cloud/spring-cloud-data/tree/master/spring-cloud-data-shell) connects to the Admin's REST API and supports a DSL that simplifies the process of defining a stream and managing its lifecycle.

-The instructions below describe the process of running both the Shell and the Admin across different runtime environments.
+The instructions below describe the process of running both the Admin and the Shell across different runtime environments.

 ## Running Singlenode